neacsum/cpm/README.md

 #include <cool_A/hdr1.h>
 #include <cool_B/hdr1.h>
 ````
+<u>**Note:**</u> There is an enhancement to this rule: if the library package contains separate groups of files, they can be grouped together in *modules*.
+See below about multi-module libraries.
+Usually however, a library package has only one module.

 > **RULE 3** - Include folders of dependent modules are made visible through symbolic links